napolitanod/Danger-Zone/README.md

 ## Getting Started
 <img src="https://user-images.githubusercontent.com/22696153/147769650-1a095760-9c4e-4ef9-8cff-403abc049bb1.gif" height="400">

-> A danger zone is triggered by token movement within a zone using the zone aura trigger.
+> Here, a zone is triggered by token movement using the zone aura trigger.

 ### 1. Create a Danger
-The danger is the lava bubble that bursts to the surface or the vent of poisonous gas that releases from a lava field.
-It defines an effect that executes within a zone.
-With Danger Zone, you have control over a vast array of configuration combinations, including displaying effects, creating lights and walls, spawning tokens, executing macros, playing sounds and moving tokens.
+Whether it be a lava bubble that bursts to the surface or a vent of poisonous gas, a danger defines the effect that executes within a zone.
+With Danger Zone, you have control over a vast array of configuration combinations for your dangers, including displaying effects, creating lights and walls, spawning tokens, executing macros, playing sounds and moving tokens.

 <img src="https://github.com/napolitanod/Danger-Zone/blob/main/.gitImage/r9/dangerFilled4.JPG"  height="400">

-Add dangers by going to Foundry's 'Configure Settings' > 'Module Settings', locating Danger Zone, and selecting the 'Configure Dangers' button.
-Or access the Dangers button from the Scenes right navigation area.
+Access the Dangers button from the Scenes right navigation area.
 See [Dangers](../../wiki/Dangers) for more info.

 ### 2. Add Zone to Scene
-The zone is the lava field.
-Within the zone's boundary the dangers are generated.
-You associate one danger to each zone and a scene can have any number of zones.
+Like a wide lake of lava, a zone is the boundary within which dangers are generated.
+Each zone exists within a scene and is associated to a danger and a trigger condition.
 Zones may also be copied from one scene to another.

 <img src="https://github.com/napolitanod/Danger-Zone/blob/main/.gitImage/r9/configureSceneZones.JPG"  height="300px">

-Access the Danger Zone section from within scene configuration form's header or by right clicking on the scene in the navigation or within the side menu and selecting 'Configure Zones' from the context menu.
+Access zones from the scene configuration form's header or by right clicking on the scene in the navigation or within the side menu and selecting 'Configure Zones' from the context menu.
 This will present the form where you can create new zones or edit existing ones.
 See [Zones](../../wiki/Zones) for more info.

 ### 3. Trigger Zone
-The trigger causes the lava bubble to erupt from the lava field.
-A trigger can be invoked either manually or as part of a Foundary event.
+The trigger defines the conditions under which lava bubble (danger) erupts from the lava field (zone).
+A trigger can be invoked either manually or as part of a defined event.

 See [Triggers](../../wiki/Triggers) for more info.